Some metro Atlanta school districts close, others reopen Wednesday | Atlanta: News, Weather and Traffic

 Employees cleared storm debris from four driveways but found no other significant problems, she said.

-Fulton County Schools System had its year-round employees -- including campus security, custodians, maintenance workers, and principals -- report to work Tuesday to make assessments.
-The district won’t know its operational plans for Wednesday until later Tuesday afternoon, spokeswoman Susan Hale said.

-Charter schools Latin Grammar School and Latin College Preparatory School also will remain closed Wednesday with an expectation that they will be ready to reopen Thursday, executive director Davion Lewis said.
+Charter schools Latin Grammar School and Latin College Preparatory School also will remain closed Wednesday, executive director Davion Lewis said.

 Georgia universities and colleges also announced decisions regarding plans for the rest of the week.
 A list of college closures and openings can be found here.